radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 You will need to have the following before setting up your new environment:

 - Your license key.
-- Your Cloud Manager version number.
+- Your Environment Operations Center version number.
 - If you are importing a configuration file, ensure you have the correct file type saved and ready to go.

 The new environment setup requires you to define the environment type, details, and provides an optional step to upload a configuration file from another environment.